 Sometimes after insertion, hormonal IUDs can cause breakthrough bleeding.
 This is especially common during the first 2-6 months following placement.
 It’s important to mention that any type of hormonal birth control can cause some spotting after intercourse.

-BLEEDING AFTER SEX DURING PREGNANCY
+BLEEDING AFTER SEX WHILE PREGNANT

 If you notice light to medium bleeding during or after sex while pregnant, it could simply be due to the fact that the cervix becomes more tender and vascular during pregnancy.
 These cervical changes are normal and nothing to worry about.

 Lastly, some vaginal bleeding could be a sign of implantation if it’s very early in your pregnancy—within the first six to 12 days after fertilization.
 Implantation bleeding is believed to happen when the fertilized egg attaches to the lining of the uterus.
 It doesn’t happen to everyone, but if timing coincides, you might experience light bleeding after sex, as a result.
+If you suspect you might be pregnant, this might be a good time to get that pregnancy test done.

 Here’s the general rule of thumb: If the bleeding is light and takes place during the first half of your pregnancy, you probably don’t need to contact your doctor or OB/GYN.